Chateau | 5 bedrooms | sleeps 10

-|Size:||Sleeps up to 14, 5 bedrooms|
+|Size||Sleeps up to 10, 5 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Private outdoor pool (heated), Jacuzzi / Hot tub, Log fire, Internet access, DVD player|
+|Luxuries||Private outdoor pool (heated), Jacuzzi or hot tub, Log fire, Internet access, DVD player|

-|Pool:||Private outdoor pool (heated)|
+|Pool||Private outdoor pool (heated)|

-|General:||Central heating, TV, Video player, CD player, Telephone, Fax, Safe, Satellite TV, Wi-fi available|
+|General||Central heating, TV, Video player, CD player, Telephone, Fax machine, Safe, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||5 bedrooms, 5 bathrooms of which 2 family bathrooms and 3 en suites, Solarium / Roof terrace|
+|Rooms||5 bedrooms, 5 bathrooms of which 2 Family bathrooms and 3 En suites, Solarium or roof terrace|

-|Outdoors:||Private outdoor pool (heated), Balcony / Terrace, Private garden, BBQ, Bicycles available|
+|Outdoors||Private outdoor pool (heated), Balcony or terrace, Private garden, BBQ, Bicycles available|

-The Chateau de la Chance has 5 large bedroom suites, 3 of which have en-suite bathrooms, to sleep up to 14 guests.
+The Chateau de la Chance has 5 large bedroom suites, 3 of which have en-suite bathrooms, to sleep up to 10 guests.
 4 of the bedrooms are on the first floor, and there is a top floor bedroom and bathroom suite.

 On the ground floor the kitchen is well equipped and modern.
 The banqueting hall boasts a huge fireplace, TV and DVD facilities.
 There is also a 5m solid oak dining room table.
 There is a grand piano in the hall and a ground floor WC.